The Assistance Fund of Cambodia "ABOUT US"

 Alice E. Smith, Ph.D.- Director

 Alice has a doctorate in Speech Pathology and teaches courses on cleft disorders at the University of Iowa.
 She has been volunteering for Operation Smile missions in Cambodia for many years.
 This remarkable person not only manages a busy career in the States but continues practicing her specialty by lending her expertise to Cleft missions in Cambodia and teaching local healthcare personnel at the International University in Phnom Penh.
-Alice’s dedication and desire to help the people of Cambodia has spilled over into her personal life with the fact that she has adopted two children from Cambodia who both had cleft lip and palates.
+Alice’s dedication and desire to help the people of Cambodia has spilled over into her personal life with the fact that she has adopted two children from Cambodia.
 Her wit, charm, knowledge and experience of Cambodian life made her a natural to help and direct the Fund.

 Roger Bailey, B.A., Pharm.D. - Director